 Apple introduced iCloud in 2011; before that, users had to rely on iTunes to store your data in your computer.
 Wi-Fi Sync and iCloud were yet to be materialized.

-The apps on your iDevices eat up space on your computer; but on the other hand, you had an advantage of restoring those apps even though the apps were removed from AppStore.
+The apps on your iDevices eat up space on your computer; but on the other hand, you had the advantage of restoring those apps even though the apps were removed from AppStore.

 Coming to the current situation – when you perform restore action of your data, note that the apps are stored remotely; no matter you take an iCloud or iTunes backup.
 The iCloud backup will store your personal app data while the app itself will be stored on AppStore server.

 This is because of App Thinning, a smart move from iOS 9.
 This allocation system allows you to create a universal app for iPhone and iPad.
 If the iPhone you own contains only half of the app, you won’t be able to take full back-up to your computer using iTunes, therefore the iPhone has to depend on the cloud.

 If something happens to your iCloud, you may have to lose hope of the restoration of third-party apps.
 You should also be prepared to lose apps you own; because these apps are no more stored on AppStore and you cannot restore from a backup.
 In this situation, you can follow some solutions given below.